The 149th Open: Information for local residents and businesses

 During the week of The Open, additional parking and traffic restrictions will be implemented on roads in Sandwich and Deal.

-The R&A wishes to thank all local residents and businesses for their patience and understanding during the construction phase for The Open.
-We apologise for any inconvenience this may cause.
+The R&A wishes to thank all local residents and businesses for their patience and understanding during The Open.
+We apologise for any inconvenience this may cause to local residents.

-If you require more information or wish to raise a query please contact one of the following organisations:
+If you require more information or wish to raise a query please contact:

 Want to know how your business can get involved and make the most of the opportunities from The Open?
 See The Open Business Toolkit, packed with hints and tips on making the most of the commercial opportunities that come with hosting one of the world's greatest sporting events.